 5. For Input 1, go to the Function Number to be assigned to the input.
-Use the arrow buttons to scroll through programed functions.
+Use the arrow buttons to scroll through programmed functions.

 Fields Description Unit Type Displays the unit type.
 Unit Address Displays the unit address.
 Function Number Displays the function number to be associated with the local activation input.
 Program Entries Displays the number of program entries that are currently stored in memory.
 This number is zero if no program entries are currently stored in memory.
 Input 1-4 Each input can be assigned to one function.
 Go to the function, and then select Input, Mode, and Polarity.
 Mode Select either Momentary or Continuous.
 Momentary means the programmed action only activates once.
 Continuous means the programmed action continuously executes.
 Polarity Select either Normally Open or Normally Closed.
 A contact closure across a Normally Open activates the function.
 A contact open across a Normally Closed activates the function.
-Function Select/ Function List See Section 5.
-Programming Functions.
+Command List/ Selected Commands See "6.
+Programming Functions" on page 53.